slambert/Obsidian-Schedule-Plugin/README.md

 | **All Day** | **Company Offsite** |
 | 9:00 AM - 9:30 AM | Standup |
 | 1:30 PM - 2:30 PM | Client Call |
-%%schedule-end%%
 ```

-The `%%` comment markers are invisible in reading view but allow the refresh command to find and update the table later.
+The `%%schedule-start%%` marker is hidden in Live Preview and replaced with a small refresh button (↻) you can click to update the table.

 ## Setup